TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

 Tasks are collected in a traversal, before they are evaluated.
 Results of evaluated tasks are cached.
 When a file is changed, tasks are only re-collected for this file.
-A task is only re-eveluated, if it is new or if one of its dependencies changed.
+A task is only re-evaluated, if it is new or if one of its dependencies changed.
 This might include tasks which originated from a different file than the file that changed.

 #### Building